All Products

 The following list describes the functionalities of the Paxos protocol in MGR mode:

-• Ensures that all nodes in a cluster receive the binary logs of a transaction in the same order, which is essential to multiple leader mode.
+• Ensures that all nodes in a cluster receive the binary logs of a transaction in the same order, which is essential for the multiple leader mode.

-• Ensures that a transaction can be committed only after a majority of nodes in the cluster receive the binary logs of the transaction, which is essential to data reliability.
-When a majority of nodes in the cluster are available, no data is lost.
+• Ensures that a transaction can be committed only after a majority of nodes in the cluster receive the binary logs of the transaction to improve data reliability.

-In the Paxos protocol, locks are used to achieve the consistency in data sending orders between nodes.
+In the Paxos protocol, locks are used to achieve consistency in data sending orders between nodes.
 This method is inefficient and causes unbalanced loads among nodes.
 The XCom layer of MySQL relies on the Mencius protocol, which is a Paxos-based variant protocol.
-The Mencius protocol is a leaderless Paxos protocol that is developed by using a polling mechanism.
-This protocol helps effectively balance loads among nodes.
+The Mencius protocol uses a polling mechanism to implement load balancing and improve efficiency.

 Implementation of multiple leader mode